Categories of Weight Modules for Unrolled Restricted Quantum Groups at Roots of Unity: Introduction

 \section{Introduction}

-The unrolled quantum group $U^H_q(\mathfrak{sl}_2)$ was introduced in \cite[Subsection 6.3]{GPT1} and studied as an example for producing link invariants (see also \cite{GPT2}).
+The unrolled quantum group $U^H_q(\mathfrak{sl}_2)$ was introduced in \cite[Subsection 6.3]{GPT1} inspired by previous work of Ohtsuki \cite{O}.
+This algebra was initially studied as an example for producing link invariants \cite{GPT1,GPT2}.
 In higher rank, the quantum groups $U^H_q(\mfg)$ associated to a simple finite dimensional complex Lie algebra $\mathfrak{g}$ have been studied at odd roots of unity, also mostly out of interest for their topological applications.
-It was shown in \cite{GP1,GP2} that the category $\C$ (see Definition \ref{weightmod}) of weight modules for $U^H_q(\mathfrak{g})$ at odd roots is ribbon and generically semi-simple (see Definition \ref{genss}) and connections between the unrolled quantum groups, knot invariants, and topological quantum field theories have been explored in \cite{BCGP,D,DGP}.
+It was shown in \cite{GP1,GP2} that the category $\C$ (see Definition \ref{weightmod}) of finite dimensional weight modules for $U^H_q(\mathfrak{g})$ at odd roots is ribbon and generically semi-simple (see Definition \ref{genss}) and connections between the unrolled quantum groups, knot invariants, and topological quantum field theories have been explored in \cite{BCGP,D,DGP}.
 Our primary motivation, however, is the expected connections between the unrolled restricted quantum group $\overline{U}_q^H(\mfg)$ at even roots of unity and a family of vertex operator algebras (VOAs) known as the higher rank singlet algebras.
+Although these quantum groups have interesting topological applications at any root of unity, connections to VOAs are only known to occur at even roots.